 Deemed Lifetime of Efficient Equipment

-The average rated life for Omnidirectional lamps on the ENERGY STAR Qualified Products list (accessed 6/16/2020) is approximately 20,000 hours.
-The deemed measure life is 8 years for exterior application and lifetimes are capped at 10 years for other applications.
+The average rated life for lamps on the ENERGY STAR Qualified Products list (accessed 6/16/2020) is approximately 20,000 hours for omnidirectional lamps, 17,000 hours for decorative lamps and 25,000 for directional lamps.
+The deemed measure life is 8 years for exterior omnidirectional lamps and 6.9 years for exterior decorative lamps and lifetimes are capped at 10 years for other applications.
 For early replacement measures, if replacing a halogen or incandescent bulb, the remaining life is assumed to be 333 hours.
 For CFL’s, the remaining life is 3,333 hours.

 The rated life of linear task and under cabinet fixtures is 45,000 hours and for T-LEDS is 50,000 hours.
 However, all fixture lifetimes are capped at 15 years.